Title IX - Sexual Assault and Victim Advocacy

 Retaliation:

-Any adverse action a College Community member experiences as a result of the individual
+Any adverse action a university Community member experiences as a result of the individual

 making an inquiry, participating in an investigation, or making a reasonable good-faith